lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Pallet Editor/Guides/How to set up Change Log for Pallets.md

 # How to set up Change Log for Pallets

-To switch on Business Central’s change log to track changes made to pallets:
+To switch on Business Central's change log to track changes made to pallets:

 * Search for **Change Log Setup**
 * Select **Setup**, and then select **Tables**